 A great example of a viewpoint narrative is Lolita by Vladamir Nabokov.
 In this piece of narrative writing, the first-person narrative comes from Humbert Humbert, a man who has been a patient in a psychiatric clinic multiple times and tells the entire story in his own subjective way, which may not necessarily present the truth to the reader.

 Being a piece of narrative writing, a narrative essay should include its elements: plot, setting, theme, characters, conflict, and a point of view.
+Experts from our write my essay service examine each of the elements in greater detail below.
 Let us examine each of the elements in greater detail below.

 This one should come as no surprise, as every story has a plot.
 Think of it as the backbone of your narrative paper.
 It is the sequence of events in your narrative, which includes background information, conflict, the climax of the story, and the conclusion.